Healthcare and Interprofessional Communication Program (HICP)

 Dan Davis, PhD, is the program director of the Healthcare Communication Program.
 Dr. Davis offers guidance and support in the development, implementation and facilitation of communication training programs for UME, GME and CPD learners.
 He also provides faculty development for those who would like to participate as facilitators of the program.
 As part of his role, Dr. Davis assesses the climate in the clinical learning environment from a clinical perspective and brings themes and topics back to the program for incorporation into goals and objectives.

-April Morgan, MEd
+April Morgan, EdD

 Education Director of Faculty and Professional Development